KemoPaw/CatStation/README.md

 - Users are able to view, delete, edit, and update a Photo
 - Only the original uploader of the photo can edit, delete, or update it
 - Each user has their own Profiles that display their own uploaded Photos
-- Search bar to search by either User's username OR Photo's Title.
+- Search bar to search by username OR photo's title.

 # Future Features